 Wisdom teeth, or third molars, are usually the last set of teeth to develop and grow behind the second molars at the back of the mouth.
 While the vast majority of individuals develop all 32 teeth, including wisdom teeth, they usually do not have enough room to accommodate this additional set of teeth.
-Often times, these teeth do not fully grow into the mouth which can cause problems in a patients overall oral health, including severe pain, bacterial growth, potential disease, and even the development cysts or tumors.
+Often times, these teeth do not fully grow into the mouth, which can cause problems in a patient’s overall oral health, including severe pain, bacterial growth, potential disease, and even the development cysts or tumors.
 We recommend that wisdom teeth extraction occurs during the mid- to late teens to avoid these complications.
-When you choose to have your wisdom tooth extraction at Permian Basin Oral Surgery & Dental Implant Center, you will receive high-quality care at one of our state-of-the-art surgical centers.
-Drs.
-Brown, Porter, Fuentes and Erickson have received extensive training to administer various anesthetic options to ensure you have a comfortable and pleasant procedure.

 When searching for a solution that restores a full arch of missing or problematic teeth, it can be difficult to find a cost-effective replacement option that provides both a functional and aesthetic solution.
 Utilizing the full-arch dental restoration comprised of four specialized dental implants, our oral surgeons can restore the patient’s upper and/or lower arch of teeth.
 Drs.
-Brown, Porter, Fuentes, and Erickson can secure a full set of temporary replacement teeth in the first surgical procedure.
-After a brief healing period, the permanent replacement denture is inserted into the mouth.
+Brown, Porter, Fuentes, and Erickson can secure a full set of temporary replacement teeth in a single surgical procedure.
+After a brief healing period, the permanent replacement denture is attached to the dental implants.
 Unlike many temporary denture options, the full-arch dental restoration uses minimally invasive techniques for dental implant placement, which also reduces patient recovery time.
-If you are interested in learning more about our tooth replacement options and the placement of dental implants, please contact our offices in Odessa or Midland for a personal consultation with one of our oral surgeons.